ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/member-injection/fluent-api.md

 behaviourBuilder.Bind(o => o.BindableMember);
 ```

-This configures the member to be injected via the equivalent of a @Rezolver.IContainer.Resolve* call for
+This configures the member to be injected via the equivalent of a @Rezolver.Container.Resolve* call for
 the member's type from the container that is producing the enclosing instance.

 ### Configuring a Member Binding